 In 1939 W.I.L MacEwen was recalled to the navy to fight in WW2.
 His wife, Edith, took over the running of the farm.
 After the war, the Department of Agriculture paid for half the cost of a modernisation scheme, which included water being piped into every house, and Rayburn cookers being installed.
 Tilley lamps lit the houses.

 In 1967 Commander MacEwen died and the farm passed to his eldest son, Alasdair, who farmed the island before moving to the main land.
-The farm was taken over by his brother, Lawrence, who farms the island to this day.
-Lawrence’s younger brother, Ewen, returned to the island in the early 1970s, building and establishing the Hotel at Port Mor.
+The farm was taken over by his brother, Lawrence, who farms the island to this day along with his son Colin.
+Lawrence’s younger brother, Ewen, returned to the island in the early 1970s, building and establishing Port Mor House.

 Scheduled Ancient Monuments: